Smoking — Adults

 This indicator presents the proportion of those 15 years and over who are current smokers, based on New Zealand Health Survey data.

 The proportion of Canterbury DHB region respondents (15 years or older) who have reported being current smokers has fluctuated in recent years.
-While the prevalence has been lower than for New Zealand overall for most of the years shown in the time-series, the difference has not been statistically significant at any time-point.
+While the prevalence has been lower than for New Zealand overall for most of the years shown in the time series, the difference between the Canterbury and New Zealand proportion has not been statistically significant at any timepoint (except for 2015).
+There appears to be an overall downward trend in the prevalence of current smoking in the Canterbury DHB region, however trend analysis is not available.

-The figure shows that the smoking prevalence for respondents in the Canterbury DHB region is strongly associated with socioeconomic deprivation (i.e., smoking prevalence increases as neighbourhood deprivation increases).
-The differences in smoking prevalence between Canterbury respondents living in neighbourhoods that have the least deprived NZDep13 scores compared with the most deprived NZDep13 scores are substantial (for 2014–17, Quintile 1, 8.6%; Quintile 2, 13%; Quintile 3, 15.1%; Quintile 4, 23.4%; and Quintile 5, 27.9%).
+The figure shows that the smoking prevalence for respondents in the Canterbury DHB region is strongly associated with socioeconomic deprivation (i.e. smoking prevalence increases as neighbourhood deprivation increases).
+The differences in smoking prevalence between Canterbury respondents living in neighbourhoods that have the least deprived NZDep18 scores compared with the most deprived NZDep18 scores are substantial (for 2017–20, Quintile 1, 6.5%; Quintile 2, 15.4%; Quintile 3, 20.6%; Quintile 4, 16.8%; and Quintile 5, 28.6%).
 For the Canterbury DHB region (and for New Zealand overall, data not shown), smoking prevalence is statistically significantly higher for those living in the most deprived (Quintile 5) neighbourhoods compared to the least deprived (Quintile 1) neighbourhoods (and higher than for Quintile 2 and Quintile 3, in 2014–17).

 Source: Ministry of Health.